Blog

 Category: Fruit, Local Guides | Tags: apples, Charlottesville, fall, pick your own

-Beat the crowds by coming out during the week or in November
+Beat the crowds: come out during the week or in November!

-We are open 7 days a week, and weekdays are much less crowded.
-We offer apple picking, apple cider donuts, apple cider slushies, wine, and hard cider every day, and lunch is served each day except Monday.
+We are open seven days a week, and weekdays are much less crowded.
+We offer apple picking, apple cider donuts, apple cider slushies, wine, and hard cider every day, with food trucks available throughout the fall, including on select weekdays.

-Apple picking is typically available ’til mid-November.
-Get the good ‘uns by checking out our Apple Picking tips video.
+Though October is an iconic month for apples, apple picking is typically available ’til mid-November.
+Make sure you get the good ‘uns by checking out our apple picking tips video.

 Be prepared for all weather and ground conditions

-Dress in layers, and have jackets, hats, scarves, and gloves available – it’s often windy.
-Sunscreen is recommended.
-To check our weather, use zip code 22902 on your favorite weather app.
+Dress in layers and have jackets, hats, scarves, and gloves available — it’s often windy up on the mountain.
+We also recommend sunscreen!
+To check the weather in our area, use zip code 22902 on your favorite weather app.

-Please wear sturdy, close-toed shoes.
-Boots are recommended if there’s been rain, as parking areas and orchards can get muddy.
+Please wear sturdy close-toed shoes when you visit.
+Boots are recommended if there’s been rain, as parking areas and the orchards can get muddy.

-1. Please arrive as early as possible (Hours of Operation) to be assured of parking.
+1. Please arrive as early as possible (see our hours of operation) to be assured of parking.
 Keep in mind that apple picking ends one hour prior to closing.

 2. We contract with a professional parking and traffic control service.
 Please follow all directions from these attendants